 We provide work experience opportunities for charities through work with Mencap and Ruskin Mill College.

-For the first time in 2017 we have decided to work closely with one local school.
-We aim to teach every child to bake a loaf of bread.
-We are really excited to be able to share more about this soon.
+For the first time in 2017 we decided to work closely with one local school.
+We worked with Tyndale School in Yate and taught every child to bake a loaf and gave them the ingredients to bake another at home.

 We support all our staff with their own fundraising through a matched giving scheme.

 We support Grace Network in Stroud, that support those in need in the Stroud area.